-When you are building fine furniture – or completing any woodworking project – you will become very acquainted with every detail of your materials.
+When you are building fine furniture – or completing any woodworking project (even a woodworking course) – you will become very acquainted with every detail of your materials.
 Working with wood, you come to learn about the intricacies of grain, texture, hardness, finish – and, importantly, colour.
 The next time you come to design a piece, you will develop a strong sense of which wood you wish to use.
 Be it oak, walnut or ebony, this becomes an essential element to articulate in your design drawings.

 This is where watercolour comes in.
 Adding colour to your drawings can really make them come to life, whilst giving a very clean and professional yet dynamic finish.
 Capturing the rich red hues of a cherry wood will take your image from sketch-up to a true reflection of your intent.